 Regardless of the reason that you are experiencing a swollen jaw, there are treatment options for you.
 Instead of spending days full of discomfort, talking to a dentist about how to cure your pain is a much more effective way to spend your time.
-For more information about a swollen jaw and how they occur, keep reading further.
+For more information about swollen jaw treatment and what causes swollen jaws, keep reading to learn more.

-Symptoms of Swollen Jaw
+Symptoms of a Swollen Jaw

-Causes of Swollen Jaw
+Causes of a Swollen Jaw

-A second cause of jaw pain and swelling is seen through either viral or bacterial infections.
+The second cause of jaw pain and swelling is seen through either viral or bacterial infections.

 These invade the lymph nodes in your neck and lead to swelling and discomfort.
-With infections, you may also experience a fever, headache, sore throat, or combination of the three.
-Some fewer common causes of a swollen jaw include but are not limited to having a tooth abscess, if you just received a tooth extraction, or an issue within your salivary glands.
-Regardless what the cause of your swelling is, there is a treatment option for you!
+With infections, you may also experience a fever, headache, sore throat, or a combination of the three.
+Some fewer common causes of a swollen jaw include but are not limited to having a tooth abscess if you just received a tooth extraction or an issue within your salivary glands.
+Regardless of what the cause of your swelling is, there is a treatment option for you!